Group One Betting Guide

 The Caulfield Guineas is one of the highlight races on the Australian racing calendar and it has long been a stallion-making race.

-The group 1 mile (1600m) is currently worth $1 million and is held every October at Caulfield Racecourse in Melbourne.
+The Group 1 mile (1600m) is currently worth $2,000,000 and is held every October at Caulfield Racecourse in Melbourne to help kickstart the Caulfield Cup Carnival.
 A race only for three-year-olds, the Caulfield Guineas is considered a make-or-break race for some juveniles which are hoping for a career at stud.

 Some of the world’s greatest stallions have won the Caulfield Guineas which makes it a highly sought-after race for trainers, owners and punters who like to bet on a good horse.

 Redoute’s Choice, Show A Heart, All Too Hard and the mighty Lonhro have all gone on to good stud careers which makes the Caulfield Guineas a must-win race.
 It also resonates well with punters which love betting on horses that have been publicly hyped.

 Odds for the 2024 Caulfield Guineas are currently unavailable